Sacramento Attorney Blog

-The Law Offices of Edward Misleh, APC is a Sacramento Family Law Attorney law firm that is located in Sacramento, California and has been representing clients who live or work in Sacramento, California, Northern California, and throughout the United States in the following areas of law.
+The Law Offices of Edward Misleh, APC is a Sacramento Family Law Attorney law firm that is located in Sacramento, California.
+We have represented clients who live or work in Sacramento, California, Northern California, and throughout the United States.
 Our lawyer has the experience and knowledge to handle your divorce or family law matter in the most effective and issues involving probate.

 California Family law is an area of the law that deals with family matters and domestic relations.
 The most often issue being the filing of a dissolution of marriage; otherwise known as divorce.
 Other typical legals matters handled by the Sacramento Family Law Attorney, include child custody, child support, spousal support, division of community property (including retirement accounts), guardianship of a minor or adult, and probate matters.

 For more information about family law, click on the following link: Family Law

 Prenuptial and Posnuptial Marriage Contracts